 Use the include_subtag_text parameter to index XML tags and subtags as one string.
-The include_subtag_text parameter is useful when you want to index text that has been formatted with bold or italic tags.
+The include_subtag_text parameter is useful when you want to index text that has been formatted with bold <b

 Use the include_subtag_text parameter with either the xmltags parameter specified or with the all_xmltags parameter enabled.